WRKT: History

 On March 27, 2019, Connoisseur Media announced that it would transfer WRKT, along with its sister stations in Erie, to iHeartMedia in exchange for WFRE and WFMD in the Frederick, Maryland, market from the Aloha Station Trust.
 The sale closed on May 20, 2019.
-Since this time, the only remaining local air personalities on the station are Mojo McKay and Allan Carpenter.
+Since the iHeartMedia ownership, the only remaining local air personalities on the station were Mojo McKay and Allan Carpenter.
+Although Mojo McKay would be later let go as part of the nationwide iHeartMedia layoffs in August 2024 and would be replaced by Rover's Morning Glory show.
 The remainder of Rocket 105's programming originates from the iHeartMedia Premium Choice lineup.

-Notable past and present on-air personalities include Kris Earl Phillips, the original Program Director and architect of the "Rocket" format, Steve Bohen, Paul Spinley, Kevin August, Dave Sharp, Amy St. John, Ronnie "Ron Klinester" Kline, Mark O'Brien, Nat Massing, Mojo McKay, Allan "AC" Carpenter, Woody, with Chris Rodler, and "Static 'Stat' Boy".
+Notable past and present on-air personalities include Kris Earl Phillips, the original Program Director and architect of the "Rocket" format, Steve Bohen, Paul Spinley, Kevin August, Dave Sharp, Amy St. John, Ronnie "Ron Klinester" Kline, Mark O'Brien, Nat Massing, Mojo McKay, Allan "AC" Carpenter, Sammy Stone, Greg Mauz, Jeremy "Moose" Pierce, Woody, with Chris Rodler, and "Static 'Stat' Boy".